 Too many people, not everybody, too many people think they are owed something because they're Americans, that just by being born and getting up and being Americans every day, there's something valorous in that.

-And I just I think we can overcome all these problems that we have with with just the the constant reinforcement of a conservative culture and a morality base and occasionally being able to stop or check the advances that the liberals are trying to make.
+And I just, I think we can overcome all these problems that we have with just the constant reinforcement of a conservative culture and a morality base and occasionally being able to stop or check the advances that the liberals are trying to make.

 All these little Ivy League liberals come out of these schools and they go there for one reason.